gcallah/BookReviews/biggar.md

 Suppression of evidence in the transgender industry

-## Intellectual vices
+## Intellectual vices and virtues

-ad hominem

-Misrepresentation

-Strawmanning

-Cultural bias

-False assertions

-Ideological assumptions

-Evasive omission and diminution
+Biggar proceeds to list the intellectual vices he sees corrupting today's universities, and contrasts them with the intellectual virtues he sees as necessary for the university to fulfill its telos.
+The vices he describes are "smearing by association, the authoritarian pulling of professional rank, misrepresentation, the setting up of straw men, unjust bias, false assertion, dogmatic ideological abstraction and evasive omission.
+Biggar offers several stunning examples of the first vice from one Richard Drayton, who in an essay on Biggar brings up irrelevant facts such as his great-great-granfather having a manure business, and his having been born no few miles from long-dead people who were known to be racists.

-I'm sorry, but the rhetorical device were Biggar refers to himself in the third person throughout this chapter simply does not work.
+I do have one complaint about this  section: the rhetorical device were Biggar refers to himself in the third person throughout this chapter simply does not work.
 He merely makes it sound as though someone else wrote the chapter.

-## Biggar's virtues

-Temperance

-We should not let our passions blind us

-Respect

-Our initial position should be that others are acting in good faith

-Carefulness

-Patience

-Charity

-Humility

-Docility

-Open to being taught

-Thoughtfulness

-If thoughtfulness is simply an outcome of exercising the previous virtues, does it really deserve its own slot?

-Courage

-There is no neutral position

-How does one respond to the revolutionary challenge, that asking for these virtues to be displayed by the oppressed is a way to make them "thoughtful and reasonable" about their oppression?

-Professor should model the virtues

-Is monotheism really necessary for recognizing that one is not a god?
-Don't Buddhists and Taoists and Confucians recognize this?
+The virtues Biggar opposes to these vices are temperance, respect, carefulness, patience, charity, humility, docility (openness to being taught), thoughtfulness, and courage.
+Of particular note for our online world is that, for Biggar, respect means that our initial position should be that others are acting in good faith.
+(Of course, we may later discover that they are *not* doing so, but that should be a discovery, not an assumption.)
+And Biggar makes the important point that professors should not just *teach* these virtues, but also *model* them.

 ## History